Waxu123/A2/README.md

 - Date display may vary slightly due to browser timezone settings
 ## Academic Integrity Statement

-This project represents original work completed independently for academic assessment.
-All code is authored by the student, with external resources properly referenced where applicable.
+This project represents original work completed independently for academic assessment. with external resources properly referenced where applicable.
 This submission adheres to Southern Cross University's academic integrity policies and guidelines.

----

-**Last Updated:** October 4, 2025